rust-lang/book/src/ch13-01-closures.md

 ```

 Again, this code could be implemented in many ways, but this way uses concepts
-you've already learned, except for the body of the `giveaway` method that uses
+you’ve already learned, except for the body of the `giveaway` method that uses
 a closure.
 The `giveaway` method takes the user preference `Option<ShirtColor>`
 and calls `unwrap_or_else` on it.
 The [`unwrap_or_else` method on
 `Option<T>`][unwrap-or-else]<!-- ignore --> is defined by the standard library.